sudhanshutiwari264/SightEase/README.md

-Sure, here is an example README file for SightEase in markdown:

 SightEase
 SightEase is a web application that uses machine learning algorithms to detect and recognize objects in images and videos, with the goal of making visual content more accessible to people with visual impairments.